aef/linebreak-cli/README.md

 Additional facts:

 * Written purely in Ruby.
+* Documented with YARD.
+* Automatically testable through RSpec.
-* Intended to be used with Ruby 1.8.7 or higher.
+* Intended to be used with Ruby 1.9.3 or higher.
 * Cryptographically signed gem and git tags.

 Synopsis